sreenidhiramanuja/Order-Accession-Numbers/README.md

 9. Run "java -cp target\ebi-0.0.1-SNAPSHOT.jar com.embl.ebi.OrderAccnNumber [list of Accession numbers]"
 10. Or you can cd to the directory "target\classes" and run the command "java -cp . com.embl.ebi.OrderAccnNumber [list of accession numbers]"
 11. You will see the output "Ordered Accession Number list" followed by ordered list of accession numbers entered
-12. Run the step 9/10 withe different set of accession numbers
+12. Run the step 9/10 with different set of accession numbers

 ## Assumptions